tomiplaz/yamb-v2/readme.md

 Second version of my Yamb game.

-Work in progress.

-AngularJS + Laravel.
+Developed in AngularJS and Laravel.